Why your outdated internal communications system is failing your employees

 Existing internal communications are a one-way street

 The result is a vicious cycle.
-Employees feel unheard and unsupported, not only leading to disengagement, but most likely contributing to climbing rates for mental health issues in the workplace.
+Employees feel unheard, unsupported, and disengaged.
+All of which is most likely contributing to climbing rates for mental health issues in the workplace.

 As a result, only 17% feel they work for a compelling and engaging brand.
-So the repercussions in not only the workforce but also overall company productivity are finally being noticed by higher-ups now.
+So the repercussions for the workforce and overall company productivity are finally being noticed by senior leaders.
 According to Forbes:

 79% of leaders polled believe they have significant retention and engagement problem

 26% see this problem as urgent and needing to be addressed